j2store/userguide/new_currency.md

 * Currency Title

     Title is very important and it should be given in a proper way.
-E.g., Indian Rupees.
+E.g., US Dollars.

 * Currency Code

     The currency code must be selected from the list given.
 A new code of users choice cannot be added to the list.
+E.g. USD

 * Currency Symbol